dask/dask-tutorial/README.md

 ### Prepare artificial data.

 This is also done in the first notebook, but will only make data not already created.
+You may skip this and only make artificial data as required in the specific sections of the tutorial.

-From the repo directory
+From the repo directory (within the running notebook server if using method c) )

     python prep.py